You are here: Urology Textbook > Prostate > BPH > Definition, epidemiology, etiology

 Genetic Factors of BPH:

-If surgical treatment of BPH is due before the age of 60, genetic or familial factors are responsible in 50%.
-In patients over the age of 60, only 9% have a familial risk.
+If surgical treatment of BPH is necessary before the age of 60, genetic or familial factors are responsible in 50%.
+In patients over the age of 60, only 9% are considered to have a familial risk.
 Responsible genes for familial BPH are not known yet.

 Pathology and Pathophysiology of Benign Prostatic Hyperplasia